MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-your-app-by-reserving-a-name.md

 The first step in creating a new app in your Windows Dev Center dashboard is reserving an app name.
 See how to reserve app names and find suggestions for [choosing a great name for your app](#choosing-your-apps-name).
 Each reserved name must be unique throughout the entire Store.

 When you [upload your app's packages](upload-app-packages.md), the [**Package/Properties/DisplayName**](https://docs.microsoft.com/uwp/schemas/appxpackage/appxmanifestschema/element-1-displayname) value must match the name that you reserved for your app.
 If you use Microsoft Visual Studio to create your app's package, this attribute will be filled in for you.

-If you have a Windows Phone app that you created in the older Windows Phone dashboard, and you never reserved a name for it, you can still manage and submit that app.
-However, in order to upload .appx packages for it, or to [view app identity details](view-app-identity-details.md) specific to .appx packages, you'll need to reserve a unique name by following the steps below.
-This also prevents anyone else from reserving that name for themselves.

 ## Create your app by reserving a new name